 The consequences of this data falling into the wrong hands can be dire for the individuals concerned and for the businesses that hold responsibility for that data!
 The GDPR stipulates some stiff fines and legal penalties for lax data security, which includes entrusting personal data on old IT assets to an unreliable third party.
 It is still your responsibility if a breach happens, not theirs.

-This is where ADISA companies can provide you with reassurance in GDPR; their accreditation provides a guarantee that you aren’t handing your data over to an unmonitored and unregulated waste disposal company.
+This is where established IT support and services companies can provide you with reassurance in GDPR; their accreditation provides a guarantee that you aren’t handing your data over to an unmonitored and unregulated waste disposal company.

 With personal identity security and organisational reputation at stake, we don’t recommend businesses take any risks.
-There are simply too many ‘what ifs’ when using a free recycling service, or non-ADISA accredited asset disposal service.
+There are simply too many ‘what ifs’ when using a free recycling service.
 Unless the company can guarantee that data is permanently and completely destroyed when the asset is recycled, there is still the risk of a data leak.

 Secure Asset Recycling From Absolute IT